Causes of cancer: Diet

 Some specific foods have been linked to specific cancers.
 Studies have shown that individuals that eat red or processed meat have a higher risk of developing breast cancer, prostate cancer, and pancreatic cancer.
 This may be partially explained by the presence of carcinogens in food cooked at high temperatures.
 Several risk factors for the development of colorectal cancer include high intake of fat, alcohol, red and processed meats, obesity, and lack of physical exercise.
 A high-salt diet is linked to gastric cancer.
 Aflatoxin B1, a frequent food contaminate, is associated with liver cancer.
 Betel nut chewing has been shown to cause oral cancers.

 The relationship between diet and the development of particular cancers may partly explain differences in cancer incidence in different countries.
 For example, gastric cancer is more common in Japan due to the frequency of high-salt diets and colon cancer is more common in the United States due to the increased intake of processed and red meats.
 Immigrant communities tend to develop the cancer risk profile of their new country, often within one to two generations, suggesting a substantial link between diet and cancer.

 When deoxycholate was added to the food of mice so that their feces contained deoxycholate at about the same level present in feces of human on a high fat diet, 45% to 56% of the mice developed colon cancer over the next 10 months, while none of the mice on a diet without deoxycholate developed cancer.
 A recent prospective human study investigating the relationship between microbial metabolites and cancer found a strong correlation between circulating deoxycholate as well as other specific bile acids and colorectal cancer risk in women.

+Metabolic theory of cancer

+The metabolic theory of cancer is the hypothesis that the primary cause of cancer is changes in cellular metabolism.
+The theory is strongly linked to the idea that diet can be used to prevent or treat many or most types of cancer.
+It is widely accepted that changes in cellular metabolism—specifically, an increased reliance on glucose for energy, and up-regulation of anabolic processes—do occur in many types of cancer cells.
+However, the idea that cancer can be controlled mostly or entirely by diet does not have broad acceptance in the medical field.

+The metabolic theory of cancer is built upon several well-known biochemical differences between normal and rapidly-proliferating cells, including: